Install Software Using Spack

 Once the compiler has been installed and recognized by Spack, you can now create and activate a new environment for installing your desired packages, following the instructions in Installing Software Using Spack.

-To make sure the packages are installed using your desired compiler, you need to include the compiler when you add the package specification to the environment (C. Adding Package Specifications to the Environment).
+To make sure the packages are installed using your desired compiler, you need to include the compiler when you add the package specification to the environment (D. Adding Package Specifications to the Environment).
 To include the compiler in the specification, you need to add the symbol % followed by the compiler name and version to the end of the spack add command.
 For example,

 spack add python@=3.10 %gcc@=9.5.0